guigoliver/go-api/README.md

 ## Contributing

+This project is intended for educational purposes, showcasing a simple yet functional API service.
 Although this is a study case, we welcome contributions!
 If you would like to lend a hand on the aforementioned points of improvement, please follow these steps:

 1. Fork the repository.